mrjacob241/beam-painter-laser-gui/README.md

 The author suggests to test it in some **laser off** runs before using it seriously.
 Wear Always the best protections while using a Laser!

+## Legal / Trademark Notice

+This repository is an independent community project and is not associated with the Rust Foundation.
+The Rust name and logo are trademarks of their respective owners and are used here solely in a descriptive manner to indicate the programming language used in this software.

 ## How to build it?

 Add the user to the following groups